vegan chirashi bowl

 Continue reading

-All the best food in one, Gatsby sandwiches are sandwiches with fries inside them also called chip butties here in England, however, this is a healthy version.
+All the best food in one, these are Gatsby sandwiches which are sandwiches with fries inside them also called chip butties here in England, however, this is a healthier version.
 So firstly you have char griddled bread, then a delicious avocado salad, then you garnish it with crunchy healthy fries.
 As all my girlfriends say, my kind of food.
 It covers all bases, sweet and savoury, crunchy and smooth.
 It’s a healthy tasty snack, starter or light meal.
 May I suggest only one for a starter as they are quite filling.
 An open sandwich taken to another level.

 Continue reading